francescogerardomarra/its/modulo27/29_json_hello_world.md

 # **Lesson: Serializing/Deserializing JSON in Java 21 with Jackson Annotations**

 ## **1. Introduction to JSON Serialization and Deserialization**
-Serialization is the process of converting a Java object into a JSON format, while deserialization is the reverse—converting a JSON file into a Java object.
+Serialization is the process of converting a Java object into a JSON format, while deserialization is the reverse (converting a JSON file into a Java object).
 This is useful when working with JSON-based data in Java applications.
 The **Jackson** library provides a simple and efficient way to handle JSON in Java.

 ### **What is Jackson?**
 Jackson is a powerful JSON processing library in Java that provides: